Power outage fails to stop community Thanksgiving dinner as thousands eat, celebrate together

 The dinner event is a Habibian family tradition, as the patriarch’s adult children are heavily involved from the planning stage to the dinner itself.

-Sherman Habbibian said his siblings have been very busy for the last few days picking up turkeys, getting supplies, setting up the dining hall and working countless hours putting everything together.
+Sherman Habibian said his siblings have been very busy for the last few days picking up turkeys, getting supplies, setting up the dining hall and working countless hours putting everything together.

 Randy Hargest, Red Rock School’s kitchen manager and nine-year veteran volunteer, said it’s the students who inspire him.